-The AXIS T8355 Digital Microphone has a max spl of 130dB and is a hemispherical microphone.
-It is IP65 rated and needs 9-13 V DC power supplied by the F91 main unit.
+The AXIS T8355 Digital Microphone 3.5 mm has a max spl of 130dB and is a hemispherical microphone.
+It is IP65 rated and needs 9-13 V DC power supplied by the main unit.

-- The mic has various mounting options allowing it to be surface mounted or recessed behind a surface. - Once an optimal location is found, route the mic cable through the vehicle back to the F91 main unit and ensure the 3.5mm connector is plugged into the mic port that is associated with the current lens. - It is recommended that the mic be installed somewhere in the transportation area to ensure important audio is captured from the person being transported.
+- The mic has various mounting options allowing it to be surface mounted or recessed behind a surface. - Once an optimal location is found, route the mic cable through the vehicle back to the AXIS F91XX main unit and ensure the 3.5mm connector is plugged into the mic port that is associated with the current lens. - It is recommended that the mic be installed somewhere in the transportation area to ensure important audio is captured from the person being transported. - You can choose to have 2 mics, one for the transport area and one for the driver's area.
+Assign mics accordingly to streams.